Kaamchor: Premise

+The movie follows Suraj, a carefree and unemployed young man who dreams of living a comfortable life without working.
 Suraj has been an aimless and lazy slacker all his adult life, who has no goals for his future.
 He lives in Delhi with his brother, sister-in-law, and nephew.
 On one occasion, he gate-crashes one of his brother's supervisor's friend's wedding ceremony and finds out that the groom is to live with his in-laws.
-To Suraj's delight, he finds out that the bride has an unmarried sister.
-So he pursues her to marry him.
+To Suraj's delight, he finds out that the bride has an unmarried sister Geeta.
+So he pursues her to marry him.Suraj’s unwillingness to work and his growing greed lead to conflicts with his wife and her family.
+He marries Geeta, the daughter of a wealthy family, hoping that marriage will provide him with financial security.
+However, Geeta wants to build an independent life with him and encourages him to become responsible and hardworking.
+The film explores themes of laziness, responsibility, family values, and personal transformation.